Mayron/MayronObjects/README.md

 A package contains information relating to classes and function definitions, therefore declaring parameter and return value types must be done using the package object.

-Lines 10 and 11 must be included straight before declaring the function, otherwise, the instructions for strict typing will not be set to the correct function definition.
+Lines 6 and 11 must be included straight before declaring the function, otherwise, the instructions for strict typing will not be set to the correct function definition.
 However, as mentioned previously, you can also choose to not include the definition calls at all as enabling strict typing of parameter and return values is optional.
-The first argument (the private instance data) can be ignored when creating strict typing definitions.
-Line 10 states that the first argument passed to the SetTimeRemaining function must be of type "number", which in this case it is. *Any* developer using the class must comply with this enforced rule.
-Line 11 states that the return value must be of type "number".
-The developer who created the class must comply with his own promise by returning a string value.
+The first argument (the private instance data) should be ignored when creating strict typing definitions.

+Line 11 states that the first argument passed to the `SetTimeRemaining` function must be of type `"number"`, which in this case it is. *Any* developer using the class must comply with this enforced rule.
+Line 11 states that the return value must be of type `"number"`.
+The developer who created the class must comply with their own promise by returning a number value.

 You can also declare that any value should be returned, as long as it is not nil: